Before we jump into the best practices for composing top tier Git commit messages, let’s start with a quick refresher on what a commit is in Git.

 Because committing is so common in Git workflows, it’s almost guaranteed that at some point you’ll need to know how to edit a Git commit message.
 The most common reasons that would require you to change a Git commit message include typos and adding clarifying content.

-To Git edit a commit message in GitKraken Desktop, simply select the commit, navigate over the commit panel, click into the box with the current commit message displayed, make the necessary edits, and then select the green Update Message button.
+To Git edit a commit message in GitKraken Client, simply select the commit, navigate over the commit panel, click into the box with the current commit message displayed, make the necessary edits, and then select the green Update Message button.
 Simple as that!

 To Git change a commit message in the command line, you can use: